jfrog/artifactory-gradle-plugin/README.md

 The plugin adds the ```artifactoryPublish``` task for each project, at the 'publishing' group.
 The task does the following to the project and its submodules:
-1. Collects all the publication artifacts, configured by the user.
+1. Collects all the publication artifacts - follow this [documentation](https://docs.gradle.org/current/userguide/publishing_setup.html) about defining publications.
 2. Extract module-info (intermediate file) that describes each module build information.
 3. Extract [build-info](https://www.buildinfo.org/) file in the root project that describes all the information about the build.
 4. Deploy the generated artifacts and build-info file to your Artifactory repository.